Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ![Certificate with Private Key](img/certificate-details.png)

-### Sestest
+### Listing possible certificates

-To assist with finding a suitable certificate, the `sestest` utility has a **list-certificates** mode that will list certificates that *may* work (the tool lists certificates with a private key but doesn't check for other characteristics).
+To assist with finding a suitable certificate, the `sestest` utility has a **list-certificates** mode that will list certificates that *may* work (the tool lists certificates with a private key but doesn't check for other characteristics):

 ``` PowerShell
 .\sestest list-certificates